siddhartha-gadgil/LogicTypesSpaces/source/home/index.markdown

 ## Resouces:

-* The code for this course is available on [Github](https://github.com/siddhartha-gadgil/LogicTypesSpaces).
+* The code for this course is available on [Github](https://github.com/siddhartha-gadgil/LogicTypesSpaces), with the code in lectures in a folder called **livecode**.

 * Our main reference is [the HoTT book](http://homotopytypetheory.org/2013/06/20/the-hott-book/).